clicon/clixon/README.md

 ======

-CLIXON is an automatic configuration manager where you from a YANG specification generate interactive CLI, NETCONF and embedded databases with transaction support.
+CLIXON is an automatic configuration manager where you from a YANG specification generate interactive CLI, NETCONF, RESTCONF and embedded databases with transaction support.

 CLIXON is a fork of CLICON where legacy key specification has been